2025 AGENDA

 2:40 PM - 3:00 PM

-Explore Bird Construction’s approach to deep energy retrofits through real-world case studies, including a large commercial project and a new net-zero recreation center in Kelowna.
+Explore Bird Construction’s approach to deep energy retrofits through real-world case studies.
 Discuss collaborating with stakeholders to overcome challenges, reduce diesel fuel dependency, and implement innovative design solutions.
 Gain practical insights from national projects that are setting new standards for commercial building performance.

 Jade Neher